I’m not giving measurements here I’m proving a point. The point being. I wasn’t meant to be there!

 I blurted out a quick and emphatic, “No!
 I said goodbye earlier and he was breathing.
 I don’t care to come.”

-Upon hanging up, I tried laying back down but the tears kept flowing.
+Upon hanging up, I tried laying back down but the exhaustion had subsided into mountains of tears.
 I knew Terry needed sleep and if I kept crying, he wouldn’t get any.
 So, I got up!

 Tears streamed down my face.
 It was the ugly cry.
 I fought back the urge to thrust myself to the ground and scream.
-(If I’d done that Amy and Terry neither one would’ve been sleeping).
+(Fully aware that the entire household would get no sleep if I did)

 Between sobs, God reminded me of two very important things.